- Body is slender, brown to olive-gray on back, fading to a whitish belly

 - First dorsal fin starts well behind pectoral fin

-- Second dorsal fin starts over the middle of the anal fin
+- Second dorsal fin starts over or behind the middle of the anal fin

 - Adults may have small white spots on sides